sosamauro/sosamauro/README.md

 ## Hey👋

-I'm Mauro, a software developer and an advanced student of Systems Engineering.
+I'm Mauro, a frontend developer and an advanced student of Information Systems Engineering.

 You can see the things I've done on [my website.](https://maurososa.ar)